 "We applaud all the autonomous groups that mobilized for March 15th, and that get organized all year long to build a balance of power against the SPVM and all police forces...
 We witnessed a proactive March 15, with diversified, offensive, and effective actions...
-We salute the way Two more things: never film at the star- in which militants fight the police state, and this despite the violence of its response."
+We salute the way in which militants fight the police state, and this despite the violence of its response."